Vita JYM, 60 Tablets

 Vitamins and Minerals That Are MIA

 One common vitamin on the MIA list is vitamin K. Recent research suggests that far more people are deficient in vitamin K than originally believed.* Research suggests that supplementing with vitamin K2 alleviates the symptoms of vitamin K deficiency and provides a host of other health benefits.
-Vitamin K may aid your cognitive function, support your skin health, promote healthy testosterone production, and optimize bone formation.*
+Vitamin K may aid your optimize bone formation and blood clotting.*

 Another common missing or under-dosed micronutrient is iodine, which is critical for maintaining healthy thyroid function.
 Since most of the earth's iodine is found in oceans, iodine deficiency is an important health problem throughout the world.
 With the wrongful demonization of salt/sodium, few people salt their food today, and many restaurants use far less salt in their dishes.
 The problem with this is that table salt is iodized to prevent iodine deficiencies.
 Research suggests that diets that exclude iodized salt, fish, and seaweed have been found to contain very little iodine.
 In fact, studies suggest that iodine intakes have declined in the U.S., Switzerland, and New Zealand.
 If your multi doesn't deliver iodine at 100% of the DV or RDA, it's a problem.

 Chromium is also absent or severely under-dosed in many multis.
 This is problematic because the average diet is low in chromium.
 You could take a separate chromium supplement, but chromium is actually best utilized as part of a multivitamin because uptake is enhanced when chromium is taken with vitamin C.